 CAVEAT: Those of you that have read my prior posts know of my fondness for the city of Madison and Dane County — sarcasm intended.
 Well you guessed it, Dane County and “Mad-Town” are a little different in that they require landlords to provide a rejected applicant with an explanation for denying them rental — and the explanation must be in writing.
 So if you own or manage rental property in either of these liberal bastions, I would suggest that you spend some time reviewing the Dane County ordinances and the city of Madison ordinances . .. . then reconsider owning rental property in these areas : )

 All kidding aside, there is not one correct way to deny a rental applicant.
-All landlords handle this situation differently.
-A landlord may even deny one applicant one way and another in a completely different way, depending on the specific facts of the situation.
+All landlords handle this situation differently depending on the specific facts of the situation.
 Each of my landlord clients handles the rejection of a rental applicant differently.
 For instance, some landlords choose to tell the applicant why they were denied while others refuse to do so.
 Both ways are legally acceptable (except in Dane County and City of Madison)

 I would encourage any landlord that does want to provide a reason for the denial to the applicant, to insure that the reason they are denying the applicant complies with the landlord’s written screening criteria, that the screening criteria used does not run afoul of any fair housing laws, and that the reason for the denial is not discriminatory.
 If you are not sure that your screening criteria is legally valid — or you have never heard of the term screening criteria before now — than you should probably avoid giving a reason for the denial.

-I know of several landlords who require the applicant to put their request to receive a reason for their denial in writing.
+I know of several landlords who require the applicant to put their request in writing in order to receive a reason for their denial.
 If they receive the written request, then the landlord will provide a written explanation.
 Oftentimes the applicant will not take the time to make the written request and the landlord has avoided the need to provide the explanation.

 There is one specific context in which all landlords MUST provide an applicant with a written document — not a written explanation for why they were denied — but a written document referred to as an “adverse action letter.”